 - if indicators of health are improving over time

-- improve relations with community pharmacies to overcome barriers that patients may face in accessing medicines
+- improved relations with community pharmacies to overcome barriers that patients may face in accessing medicines

-- assist in managing medications at transitions of care (such as discharge from hospital).
+- assisted in managing medications at transitions of care (such as discharge from hospital).

-The project runs until 2020 in 22 ACCHO sites in partnership with the Pharmaceutical Society of Australia, James Cook University, NACCHO and its Affiliates.
-It is funded under the Australian Government 6th Community Pharmacy Agreement.
+The project ran until 2020 in 22 ACCHO sites in partnership with the Pharmaceutical Society of Australia, James Cook University, NACCHO and its affiliates.
+It was funded under the Australian Government 6th Community Pharmacy Agreement.

 To find out more about the IPAC project, please contact Alice or Fran at IPAC@naccho.org.au